• Skip to content

 Graphic narrative research by Graham Rawle has had an impact on readers, publishers and creative practices internationally

-Rawle’s experimental artistic practices have affected different layers of culture, education, publishing and creative industries across different countries and settings.
+Graham Rawle’s experimental artistic practices have affected different layers of culture, education, publishing and creative industries across different countries and settings.
 Creative artists from a wide range of disciplines have cited Rawle’s works and methods as a key influence on their practice, enabling them to test new methods in their own experimental work.
-Public attention is regularly drawn to Rawle’s novels as they have been widely reviewed in the media.
-His innovative methods have also had a significant cross-disciplinary impact on the teaching of both design and creative writing.
-Over 40 educational textbooks draw on this work to teach methods across disparate themes and disciplines.
+Public attention is regularly drawn to Graham Rawle’s novels as they have been widely reviewed in the media.
+His innovative methods continue to have a significant cross-disciplinary impact on the teaching of both design and creative writing while over 40 educational textbooks draw on his work to teach methods across disparate themes and disciplines.

-The production of these works, and the response received by the public, has led the publishing director at Chatto & Windus to say that these works remain ‘the gold standard for how to bring art into storytelling’ and have brought together the editorial and production functions in the business, which is rare for the publishing industry.
-The CEO of US publisher Cursor goes on to say that: ‘Books like Rawle’s do not merely inspire artists and writers; they make it possible for publishers to publish forms that had not been hitherto published.
-It is a testament to the astonishing creativity of Graham Rawle that he has devised exactly that’.
+The publishing director at Chatto & Windus said that Graham Rawle's works remained "the gold standard for how to bring art into storytelling" and the graphically charged novels had brought together the editorial and production functions in the business, which is rare for the publishing industry.
+The CEO of US publisher Cursor went on to say that: "Books like Rawle’s do not merely inspire artists and writers; they make it possible for publishers to publish forms that had not been hitherto published.
+It is a testament to the astonishing creativity of Graham Rawle that he has devised exactly that".

 Front cover of Graham Rawle's Diary of an Amateur Photographer.
 Collage image of composite photographs shows body of a seated woman in short dress and stockings, against a domestic interior with multiple heads across shoulders.
 Title in collage letters.